 Bindweed is a perennial creeper with trailing, twining branches and pink trumpet-shaped flowers.

 Interestingly, Indigenous people boiled the plants and used the extract to treat diarrhoea and stomach ache.
-It is also known as a food plant of Black Swan Cygnus atratus and some duck species.
+It is also known as a food plant of the Black Swan (Cygnus atratus) and some duck species.

-Bindweed is not tolerant of shade and prefers humid and sub-humid temperate conditions and flourishes in a wide range of environments.
+Bindweed is not tolerant of shade, prefers humid and sub-humid temperate conditions and flourishes in a wide range of environments.

 It grows well in areas with moderate rainfall but cannot cope with waterlogged soils.